7. Information and Systems

 Ohio DOT

-“Data-driven decision making is an approach to business governance or operations which values decisions supported with verifiable data.
+“An approach to business governance or operations which values decisions supported with verifiable data.
 The success of the data-driven approach is reliant upon the quality of the data gathered and the effectiveness of its analysis and interpretation”

 Section 7.4